PaulErwich/AT-ProjectTwo/README.md

 # AT Project 2
 Advanced tech project two.
 Dungeon layout generation using generative AI

-How to run setup and run project:
+How to setup and run project:

 Requires Visual studio 2022

 Need the Python development and Desktop development with C++ modules for visual studio installed

 Python:

 Requires a Python 3.12.7
 https://www.python.org/downloads/release/python-3127/
 Install "Windows Installer (64-bit)" from bottom of the page